95th Street/Longwood station

-95th Street–Longwood Manor station is a commuter railroad station on Metra's Rock Island District line in the Longwood Manor neighborhood of the Washington Heights section of Chicago, Illinois, at 9501 South Vincennes Avenue at the corner of 95th Street (US 12-20).
+95th Street/Longwood station is a commuter railroad station on Metra's Rock Island District line in the Longwood Manor neighborhood of the Washington Heights section of Chicago, Illinois, at 9501 South Vincennes Avenue at the corner of 95th Street (US 12-20).
 It is 10.9 mi from LaSalle Street Station, the northern terminus of the line.
 In Metra's zone-based fare system, Longwood Manor is in zone 2.
 As of 2018, 95th Street–Longwood Manor is the 204th busiest of Metra's 236 non-downtown stations, with an average of 64 weekday boardings.

 As of 2022, 95th–Longwood Manor is served by 17 trains (eight inbound, nine outbound) on weekdays.
 It is served during peak hours only, although it does get served by some reverse peak trains.

 The station is little more than an open acrylic glass shelter and is used only during rush hours.
-Regular service with more frequent trains is at 95th Street–Beverly Hills station on the Suburban Branch west of this station.
+Regular service with more frequent trains is at 95th Street/Beverly Hills station on the Suburban Branch west of this station.
 Parking is available south of 95th Street along Vincennes Avenue, and east of the station along Genoa Avenue, also off of 95th Street.